bowka/React/README.md

 # React
 simple apps.
-Todo- add todo into list and remove them by click on item
+1.Todo- add todo into list and remove them by click on item